Morice Lipsi was an important representative of modern art on its way to abstract art. He left a considerable body of work.

 In 1942, as the demarcation line moved southwards, he travelled via Provence and Savoie to Geneva.
 In 1945 Lipsi exhibited in the Kunsthalle Bern alongside Marino Marini, Germaine Richier, Fritz Wotruba, Gargallo, Laurens, Manolo, Orloff, Zadkine, Rodin, Maillol and Despiau.
 Soon afterwards, on Armistice Day, he returned to Paris where, having lost many family members, he was able to re-join his friends and return to the artistic life of the capital.

-From the Sixties, Lipsi received numerous public commissions for monumental sculptures in France, Japan, Czechoslovakia, Germany and Iceland.
-He took part in international sculpture symposia: Japan, 1963 (for the Summer Olympics in Tokyo, 1964), Slovakia, 1964, France, 1967 (Winter Olympics in Grenoble) as initiator and president.
+From the Sixties, Lipsi received numerous public commissions for monumental sculptures in France, Japan, Czechoslovakia, Germany, Italy and Iceland.
+He took part in international sculpture symposia: Japan, 1963 (for the Summer Olympics in Tokyo), 1964, Slovakia, 1967, France (Winter Olympics in Grenoble) as initiator and president.